appalla-karthik/Pixulse-Cloud/README.md

 ## Pixulse Cloud – WebRTC Game Streaming Platform

 Pixulse Cloud is a custom WebRTC-based game streaming system that enables low-latency streaming of a host PC’s screen to any browser.
-It also supports real-time keyboard and mouse control from the viewer, executed on the host machine using nut.js or robotjs.

 This repository includes: